 Getting Workers to Punish Other Workers

-Many safety behavior modification programs rely on gimmicks and prizes, “Safety Bingo” is one of the the most common.
+Many safety behavior modification programs rely on gimmicks and prizes.
+“Safety Bingo” is one of the most common.

-Safety Bingo works like this.
-Every worker is given a bingo card.
-A prize is announced, money, a color tv or something else.
+Safety Bingo works like this: Every worker is given a bingo card.
+A prize is announced, money, a large TV or something else.
 Every day if there are no accidents a bingo number is drawn and workers mark their card.
 If an accident occurs then the game has to start all over again.

 What happens with safety bingo?
 Workers get mad at the worker who reports an accident because it hurts their chances to win “bingo.”
 Workers put pressure on other workers NOT to report accidents.
 The boss isn’t the bad guy, the other workers are.